Active Members FAQs

 - How are my benefits affected if I terminate a domestic partnership?

-Under state law, your Plan benefits become subject to community property law if your domestic partnership is state-registered.
+Under state law, your Plan benefits may become subject to community property law if your domestic partnership is state-registered.
 Court proceedings are normally required to terminate state-registered domestic partnerships, just as with marriages, and the community property interest in your benefits is subject to division by the court in the same manner as when a marriage is terminated.
 In the event your benefit is divided, any payments to the former state-registered domestic partner or their beneficiaries, will be reported as taxable income to you.
-To learn more about terminating a state-registered domestic partnership, visit the California Secretary of State’s Web site.
+To learn more about terminating a state-registered domestic partnership, visit the California Secretary of State’s website.

 - How do I terminate a domestic partnership?